TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/lesson.md

 * The function contract should
   * Specify the name of the function.
   * Explain the purpose of the function.
-  * List what arguments it takes in and the types of those arguments.
+  * List what arguments it takes in as input, and the types of those arguments.
-  * Specify the return type.
+  * Specify the output return type.

 ### 3. Lab